unrealwork/atsd-use-cases/Chart_of_the_Day/NY_Jobs/README.md

 [![View in ChartLab](Images/button.png)](https://apps.axibase.com/chartlab/6402f01c/20/)

-Additionally, the number of working government positions in the city has increased by roughly 38,000 and using the [SQL Console](https://axibase.com/docs/atsd/sql/) from the [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/), New York City figures can be compared to New York State figures:
+Additionally, the number of working government positions in the city has increased by roughly 38,000 and using the [SQL Console](https://axibase.com/docs/atsd/sql/) interface in [Axibase Time Series Database](https://axibase.com/docs/atsd/), New York City figures can be compared to New York State figures:

 ## New York State